Published February 14, 2026Updated February 25, 202613 min read

 Health & Wellness D2C

-Health and wellness startups surged in 2025, led by Oura's $900M round.
-D2C lab testing, longevity, and wearables have entered the mainstream.
-These digital healthcare companies sit at the intersection of consumer tech and healthcare.
+Consumer health surged in 2025, led by Oura's $900M round.
+D2C lab testing, longevity, and wearables have entered the mainstream—sitting at the intersection of consumer tech and healthcare.

 Oura — $900M, smart ring health tracking